Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Hardware API Validation and Scaling Analysis

 \section{Hardware API Validation and Scaling Analysis}

-To anchor our theoretical threat model and simulated corpus in physical reality, we conducted an empirical validation study on production quantum hardware.
+To anchor our theoretical threat model and simulated dataset in physical reality, we conducted an empirical validation study on production quantum hardware.
 We submitted all eight algorithm families from our taxonomy to the 156-qubit \texttt{ibm\_marrakesh} backend, a high-fidelity heavy-hex system, across four circuit widths ($n \in \{5, 7, 10, 12\}$).
-This experiment serves three critical purposes: (\textit{i})~validating the statistical alignment between our simulated corpus and real hardware transpilation, (\textit{ii})~characterising the scaling behaviour of the metadata side channel as circuit width increases, and (\textit{iii})~demonstrating that the routing tax mechanism, and the resulting leakage signal, persist and exponentially amplify at larger circuit scales.
+This experiment serves three critical purposes: (\textit{i})~validating the statistical alignment between our simulated dataset and real hardware transpilation, (\textit{ii})~characterising the scaling behaviour of the metadata side channel as circuit width increases, and (\textit{iii})~demonstrating that the transpilation penalty mechanism, and the resulting leakage signal, persist and amplify substantially at larger circuit scales.